NYULibraries/sdr-documentation/accessioning-workflow.md

  - [Spatial Data Repository]("https://archive.nyu.edu/handle/2451/33902") `dspace id: 651`
   -- By default, all items in this collection are public and world-accessible; accordingly, only open-data or non-licensed datasets should go here
  - [Spatial Data Repository (Private)]("https://archive.nyu.edu/handle/2451/33903") `dspace id: 652`
   -- By default, all items in this collection are visible only to logged in FDA users.
-The FDA is configured to use NYU SSO, so in effect this means that all items in this collection are visible only to users with NYU login credentials
+The FDA is configured to use NYU Single Sign On (SSO), so in effect this means that all items in this collection are visible only to users with NYU login credentials

 You should determine which of the two collections you want to create records in.
 Typically, in the course of accessioning a single collection, you will interact only with one of the two.